Anacostia Waterfront Corporation: Later developments

-Some council members were concerned that the Office of the Deputy Mayor for Planning and Economic Development would be unable to implement a $10 billion redevelopment program.
-Others were concerned that the AWC may not have fully accounted for all its assets and debts; Kwame Brown asked the D.C. inspector general's office to conduct an audit of the company prior to the October 1 deadline.
-By early December 2007, City Council members were demanding greatly expanded oversight over the Deputy Mayor's office, and Albert was strongly resisting such efforts.
+Some council members were concerned that the Office of the Deputy Mayor for Planning and Economic Development could not implement a $10 billion redevelopment program.
+Others were concerned that the AWC may not have fully accounted for all its assets and debts; Kwame Brown asked the D.C. inspector general's office to audit the company before the October 1 deadline.
+By early December 2007, City Council members demanded greatly expanded oversight over the Deputy Mayor's office, and Albert strongly resisted such efforts.
 By April 2008, the City Council was imposing audits on the Deputy Mayor's office and the redevelopment projects it was overseeing.

-On September 23, 2007 the city said consolidation of the AWC and NCRC with the Deputy Major's office would save the city $5.6 million annually in salaries and administrative costs alone.
+On September 23, 2007, the city said consolidation of the AWC and NCRC with the Deputy Major's office would save the city $5.6 million annually in salaries and administrative costs alone.
 The city offered jobs to only 20 of the AWC's 31 employees.
 The merger was complete by the legislative deadline.

 On July 23, 2007, just four days after the legislation disbanding the corporation was signed into law, the Deputy Mayor's office issued a plan for the redevelopment of Poplar Point that did not include a new soccer stadium—an apparent rejection of a major AWC proposal.

 On January 16, 2008, the Deputy Mayor's office announced it was moving ahead with plans to build on the Southwest waterfront.
 About 18 percent of the $1.1 billion project would be funded by the Office of the Deputy Mayor for Planning and Economic Development.
-The city estimated that it would collect $32 million in tax revenue annually from the project (an increase of $22 million from the 2006 level), and 2,880 jobs would be created.
+The city is estimated to collect $32 million in tax revenue annually from the project (an increase of $22 million from the 2006 level), and 2,880 jobs would be created.